artsy/meta/meta/engineering_principles.md

 ### Minimal Viable Process

 As a team grows, so does the need for processes.
-Find ways to add process without additional work.
+Find ways to get the value of process without additional work.
 Build automated tools to help others.
 Use systems like RFCs to broaden the availability of information on process changes.

 For meetings over 2-3 people, provide agendas and make as many people optional as possible.
 We've seen great success on automation via documentation for recurring meetings.